Diego Boneta: Acting career

 In 2012, Diego starred in the MTV series Underemployed.
 In this 12-episode series, Boneta played Miles González, a hilarious stripper.
 In 2014, Boneta was featured in Abercrombie & Fitch's "Making of a Star" campaign.
 As a result, photos of Boneta shot by Bruce Weber were featured in A&F stores worldwide.
 In 2015, Boneta played warrior Amram in the mini-series The Dovekeepers, and recorded the song "The Warrior" which was used as the series' opening theme.
 Between September and December 2015, he starred in Ryan Murphy's comedy-horror series Scream Queens for the Fox network.
 The show featured an all-star cast including Ariana Grande, Keke Palmer, Nick Jonas, Emma Roberts, Jamie Lee Curtis and Lea Michele.

 Boneta played Luis Miguel, the Grammy award-winning artist in the TV bio-musical series, Luis Miguel: The Series.
 The show is based on the early career of the famous Mexican artist.
 The series officially premiered on April 22, 2018 on Telemundo and Netflix, with its second season premiering in April 2021.

 In 2022 he starred in the romantic comedy remake Father of the Bride (2022) portraying the romantic interest opposite Adria Arjona.
 The film also starred Andy Garcia and Gloria Estefan.
 The film was released on HBO Max and received positive reviews.
 The following year he starred in the Paramount+ romantic comedy At Midnight (2023) alongside Monica Barbaro.
 The film received mixed reviews for its story but also earned praise for the chemistry between the two leads.
 Boneta produced the film and received a story credit for writing the original draft of the film.

+In 2023 and 2024, Diego became Lexus Mexico Voice.